 It is critical that agents who sell LTCI have adequate training to explain how differences in a policy’s terms can affect future benefits.
 For example, differences in inflation protection or waiting periods might make one policy less expensive.
 Still, the purchaser needs to understand that future out-of-pocket costs would be considerably higher with such a policy.
 It is also important to standardize policy definitions and describe benefit triggers in a clear, uniform format to help consumers compare policies, benefits, and costs.

 Lack of Portability: LTCI products often suffer from a lack of portability.
 For example, an individual who purchases an LTCI policy while living and working in New York and subsequently moves to Florida upon retirement may have difficulty accessing benefits after moving to a new state.
-This lack of portability discourages the purchase of private LTC policies, increasing the burden on public programs in the process.
+This lack of portability discourages the purchase of private LTCI policies, increasing the burden on public programs in the process.

 Federal and state efforts to encourage the purchase of LTCI: There are some federal and state efforts to educate consumers about their risk for needing long-term services and supports and options for financing services including LTCI.
 These include the federal-state Own Your Future Awareness Campaign and the National Clearinghouse for Long-Term Care Information.